dotnet/AspNetCore.Docs/aspnetcore/security/authentication/social/facebook-logins.md

 * Navigate to [facebook.com](https://www.facebook.com/)
 * If you are signed in, you must sign out.
-* Run the app and select facebook sign-in.
+* Run the app and select Facebook sign-in.
 * Select **Not now**.
 You are redirected to the specified `AccessDeniedPath` page.

 <!-- End of React  -->